 We are excited that you have decided to attend Furman!
 To confirm your spot at our university, please complete the following steps by the appropriate deadline.
-Please note: You will need your Furman network credentials to complete a number of these tasks, which will be mailed to you in May.
+As a reminder, you will need your Furman network credentials to complete a number of these tasks, which you will receive in May.

 Questions?
 E-mail us at firstname.lastname@example.org.